 PricewaterhouseCoopers LLP has served as the Company's auditors since June 1, 2020.
-For the financial year ended April 30, 2020 and 2021, audit fees were for services rendered by PricewaterhouseCoopers LLP.
+For the financial year ended April 30, 2021 and 2022, audit fees were for services rendered by PricewaterhouseCoopers LLP.
 See details in the table below:

-Year Ended April 30, Audit Fees (1) (\$) Audit-Related Fees (2) (\$) Tax Fees(3) (\$) All Other Fees (\$)
+Year Ended April 30, Audit Fees (1) (\$) Audit-Related Fees (2) (\$) Tax Fees (3) (\$) All Other Fees (\$)

-2021 64,200 65,190 4) - -
+2022 85,600 164,294 4,280 -

-2020 43,870 68,600 (5) 18,585(6) -
+2021 64,200 65,190 (4) - -

-- (1) Audit fees relate to professional services rendered by the auditors for the audit of the Company's consolidated financial statements. - (2) Audit-related fees relate to professional services rendered by the Company's auditor related to interim reviews and related services provided. - (3) Tax fees relate to professional services rendered by the Company's auditor for tax compliance and tax advice. - (4) Fees relate to professional services rendered by PricewaterhouseCoopers LLP for interim reviews and services rendered with respect to the filing of Form 40-F. - (5) Includes fees in the amount of \$50,000, relating to professional services rendered by Ernst and Young LLP, the Company's former auditors, related to the Company completing its initial public offering on December 6, 2019. - (6) Tax fees of \$18,858, which relate to tax compliance and tax advice services, were paid to Ernst and Young LLP.
+- Audit fees relate to professional services rendered by the auditors for the audit of the Company's consolidated financial statements. - (2) Audit-related fees related to professional services rendered by the Company's auditor related to interim reviews and related services, including comfort letters, consents, and other services related to the SEC. - (3) Tax fees relate to professional services rendered by the Company's auditor for tax advice. - (4) Fees relate to professional services rendered by PricewaterhouseCoopers LLP for interim reviews and services rendered with respect to the filing of Form 40-F.